 Does that make sense to you?

 * English is my primary language but I’ve studied French, Spanish and Japanese.
 At this point I mainly use them for ordering food in restaurants, or picking up bits and pieces of coworker gossip.
-I am currently studying French to try to get back to a conversational level.

 ** In my opinion, his finest work.
 I’ve read it more than twenty times.